ifaneds/ProceduralRopePlugin/README.md

 ## Installation

 Download the zip and extract it to your plugins folder.
+Tested in UE5.5.4.

 ## Usage